corydhmiller/corydhmiller.com/content/blog/creating-complex-and-responsive-pseudo-classes-in-sass.md

 ---
-title: 'Creating complex and responsive pseudo-classes in SASS'
+title: "Creating complex and responsive pseudo-classes in SASS"
-date: "2020-03-07T00:00:00Z"
+date: "2020-06-30T00:00:00Z"
 layout: post
-published: false
+published: true
 description: "Recently I decided to get back into blogging, which you probably figured out by visiting the site.
 It's a simple setup, but it does one thing really well: it stops me from overthinking."
 tags:
   - "work"